 These factors are resulting in large numbers of high-potential students who are poorly engaged in learning the practical, hands-on skills required to be effective agents of change.
 Our program puts these students to work.

 Instead of a typical internship model, where most work is apprenticeship-based and often has little lasting impact, in a time when understanding and creating change is vital, the program’s projects are designed by senior sponsors to focus on real-world problems in a context where the teams have practical and oftentimes pivotal value in addressing complex challenges.

 The goal is to demonstrate how the program can unleash the idle potential of the most promising undergrad and graduate students in a way that demonstrates new forms of experiential education that both engages students and develops the leadership skills they will need for the 21st century.

 Key among the design elements of the program is showing how equitably engaging diverse and inclusive teams is not only the right thing to do morally and ethically, but also the smart thing to do for liberating the skills and perspectives needed to solve society’s most difficult challenges.

 We are driven to focus and act now by the urgency of the moment.
-This isn’t time to hold back, and there isn’t time to hold back even if we wanted to.
+There isn’t time to hold back even if we wanted to.

 How can you help?

-The program was alpha tested during Summer 2020 with 10 scholars and will go into beta testing during Fall 2020 for potential scaling in 2021.
-We are recruiting and training two teams of 4-5 students, matching them with senior sponsors on projects that reflect the complex challenges facing society, the economy, and the environment.
+The program was alpha tested during Summer 2020 with 10 scholars, then beta-tested during Fall 2020, with plans to grow in 2021.
+We will be recruiting and training two teams of 4-5 students, matching them with senior sponsors on projects that reflect the complex challenges facing society, the economy, and the environment.

 In parallel, we are deepening our conversation with universities, senior leaders in key fields, and foundations about how this program could be scalable, impactful, and financially sustainable.